-While only a qualified mental health professional can actually diagnose a mental health problem, the following information can be used to help assess what general area you might be having difficulty with (please note that this is not a comprehensive listing of all psychiatric disorders and does not substitute for an evaluation by a mental health professional):
+While only a qualified mental health professional can actually diagnose a mental health problem, the following information can be used to help assess what general area you might be having difficulty with.
+Please note this is not a comprehensive listing of all psychiatric disorders and does not substitute for an evaluation by a mental health professional.

 ADULT ADHD - Why It's Important to Get Evaluated

 Research suggests that the symptoms of ADHD can persist into adulthood, having a significant impact on the relationships, careers, and even the personal safety of those who may suffer from it.
 Because this disorder is often misunderstood, many people who have it do not receive appropriate treatment and, as a result, may never reach their full potential.
 Part of the problem is that it can be difficult to diagnose, particularly in adults.